NJSchulz/vcfa-terraform-example/README.md

 }
 ```

-In practice, this path is overridden dynamically during the workflow using:
+In practice, the path is overridden dynamically during the workflow using:

 ```bash
 terraform init -backend-config="path=$HOME/tfstate/${DEPLOYMENT_NAME}.tfstate"